GianDutra/Upload.ai/README.md

 # Run the application in developer mode
 $ npm run dev

-# Run the node server in developer mode (backend code is in the other repository)
+# Run the node server in developer mode (backend code is in the other repository -> (https://github.com/GianDutra/Upload.ai_back_end)
 $ npm run dev

 # Run Prisma migration